sajal50/learning-notes/books/designing-data-intensive-applications.md

 Disks have two significant advantages: they are durable, and they have lower cost per gigabyte than RAM.

-It's quite feasible to keep them entirely in memory, this has lead to _in-memory_ databases.
+It's quite feasible to keep datasets (perhaps small enough) entirely in memory (even if distributed across machines), this has lead to _in-memory_ databases.

 Key-value stores, such as Memcached are intended for cache only, it's acceptable for data to be lost if the machine is restarted.
 Other in-memory databases aim for durability, with special hardware, writing a log of changes to disk, writing periodic snapshots to disk or by replicating in-memory sate to other machines.

 When an in-memory database is restarted, it needs to reload its state, either from disk or over the network from a replica.
 The disk is merely used as an append-only log for durability, and reads are served entirely from memory.

 Products such as VoltDB, MemSQL, and Oracle TimesTime are in-memory databases.
+RAMCloud provides durability.
 Redis and Couchbase provide weak durability.

 In-memory databases can be faster because they can avoid the overheads of encoding in-memory data structures in a form that can be written to disk.

 Another interesting area is that in-memory databases may provide data models that are difficult to implement with disk-based indexes.
+For instance Redis provides priority queues and sets.

 ### Transaction processing or analytics?

-A _transaction_ is a group of reads and writes that form a logical unit, this pattern became known as _online transaction processing_ (OLTP).
+A _transaction_ is a group of reads and writes that form a logical unit.

+Transcation needn't have ACID properties (discussed in later chapters).
+But rather than it provides low latency reads and writes.
+As opposed to batch processeing which happens once a day (again discussed later).

+Storing data for blogs comments, and/or looking up ecommerce data using index had a pattern to it because of interactive nature of it.
+This pattern became known as _online transaction processing_ (OLTP).

 _Data analytics_ has very different access patterns.
 A query would need to scan over a huge number of records, only reading a few columns per record, and calculates aggregate statistics.

 These queries are often written by business analysts, and fed into reports.
 This pattern became known for _online analytics processing_ (OLAP).

+Companies started moving away from running OLAP on OLTP systems.
+Separata db systems emerged -> data warehouses.

+Differences

+Read pattern - Small number of rows fetched by key (OLTP), Aggregate over large number of records (OLAP) Main write pattern -  Random-access, low-latency writes from user input (OLTP), Bulk import (ETL) or event stream (OLAP) Primarily used by -  End user/customer, via web application (OLTP),  Internal analyst, for decision support (OLAP) What data represents - Latest state of data (current point in time) (OLTP), History of events that happened over time (OLAP)

 #### Data warehousing